lightsparkdev/flutter-sdk/lightspark_wallet/README.md

 # lightspark_wallet

-The Lightspark Wallet Flutter SDK.
-See the example project for a demonstration of how to use it!
+This is the Lightspark Wallet Flutter SDK!
+See the example project for a demonstration of how to use it or read below to get started.

 ## Getting Started

-To use the SDK, first add it:
+To use the wallet SDK, first install it as a dependency in your app:

 ```bash
 flutter pub add lightspark_wallet